Private Utility Locating Explained

 How long are utility locates good for?

-Utility locates are valid as there are accurate marks or maps, and no utilities have been added or removed.
+Utility locates are valid as there are accurate marks or plans, and no utilities have been added or removed.
 Markings can be temporary, done using flags and paint; or a more permanent record can be produced to preserve the utility locating information.

 How does surface area impact utility locating?